Frequently Asked Questions

 What is the difference between the AAR Type E (New Generation) head coupler and the original coupler style?

-Both represents the common Type E coupler we just have two types.
+Both represent the common Type E coupler.
+We have two types.
 Our original coupler style has an exposed knuckle spring with minimal details.
-Our newer style AAR Type E (New Generation) has a much more prototypically detailed coupler head and the knuckle spring is hidden inside the head and cannot be seen.
-Both styles are completely compatible with each other and use the same draft gear boxes, so the conversion information is the same for both.
+Our newer style AAR Type E (New Generation) has a much more prototypically detailed coupler head, and the knuckle spring is hidden inside the head and cannot be seen.
+Both styles are compatible and use the same draft gear boxes, so the conversion information is the same.

-Lets just start out with the obvious the AAR Type “E” coupler has a much more prototypal appearance then our original style of coupler.
-The AAR Type “E” coupler contour with visible Kadee® casting marks to better replicate the prototype coupler.
-One other big feature if it hasn’t jumped out at you yet is were is the Knuckle spring?
-Yes, that is right the AAR Type “E” couplers have a hidden knuckle spring.
+Let's start with the obvious: the AAR Type "E" coupler has a much more prototypal appearance than our original coupler style.
+The AAR Type "E" coupler contour with visible Kadee® casting marks to replicate the prototype coupler better.
+If it hasn't jumped out at you yet, another big feature is the Knuckle spring.
+Yes, that is right, the AAR Type "E" couplers have a hidden knuckle spring.
 The spring is recessed and out of sight inside the coupler head.

-The AAR Type “E” coupler has a larger coupler head but has the same height knuckle as the original style of coupler this allows the two couplers to function seamless together despite the two different looks.
-The AAR Type “E” coupler pulling face inside of the moving knuckle has a flatter contour (draft) that reduces knuckle slide caused by a flexible mounting.
-The means that the couplers will not slip vertically as easily when running the AAR Type “E” coupler knuckles is also about 20% stronger due to the Knuckle design.
-Both designs still feature Kadee’s proven Magne-Matic® Delayed Uncoupling so you can’t go wrong with either style when it is time to upgrade from the factory couplers that came with your cars.
+The AAR Type "E" coupler has a larger coupler head but has the same height knuckle as the original coupler style.
+This allows the two couplers to function seamlessly together despite the two different looks.
+The AAR Type "E" coupler pulling face inside the moving knuckle has a flatter contour (draft) that reduces the knuckle slide caused by flexible mounting.
+This means the couplers will not slip vertically as easily.
+Running the AAR Type "E" coupler knuckles is also about 20% stronger due to the Knuckle design.
+Both designs still feature Kadee's proven Magne-Matic® Delayed Uncoupling, so you can't go wrong with either style when upgrading from the factory couplers that came with your cars.

 AAR Type E (New Generation) head couples are available in O, #1 & G Scale coupler styles.